mirandatatiana/RickyandMorty/README.md

 Adult Swim.
 The series follows the misadventures of cynical mad scientist Rick Sanchez and his good-hearted, but fretful grandson Morty Smith, who split their time between domestic life and interdimensional adventures.

-Here you can reach the link and go to other dimmesion! https://mirandatatiana.github.io/RickyandMorty/
+Here you can reach the link and go to other dimmesion! https://mirandatatiana.github.io/RickyandMorty/ 🌌

+Go to the next Project https://github.com/mirandatatiana/ReactMovies 🎥

 Thanks!